Susan Glover

 Susan Irene Glover (born January 14, 1957) is a Canadian actress, best known for playing Sarah in Naked Josh.
-She is also known for voicing Mrs. Wood in Arthur, Izabella Dehavalot in Amazon Jack, Mrs. Schuman in Spaced Out, Mrs. Larkin in later episodes of What's With Andy?
-(2003–2007), Tubby's mom in The Little Lulu Show, Lucille in Samurai Pizza Cats, General Jinjur in the 1986 anime The Wonderful Wizard of Oz and Miss Dalee in My Goldfish is Evil.
+She is also known for voicing Mrs. Wood in Arthur, Izabella Dehavalot in Amazon Jack, Mrs. Schuman in Spaced Out, Mrs. Larkin in seasons 2 and 3 of What's with Andy?, Tubby's mom in The Little Lulu Show, Lucille in Samurai Pizza Cats, General Jinjur in the 1986 anime The Wonderful Wizard of Oz and Miss Dalee in My Goldfish Is Evil!.

 She also played Ms. Noelle Atoll on the television series Radio Active and has made appearances in several films, specials, and television programmes.

 Career

 Prior to film acting, Glover began her career doing improvisational theatre with companies such as Albert Nerenberg's Theatre Shmeatre, Acme Harpoon Co., and La Ligue National d'Improvisation.
-She has since appeared in theatres across Canada including, Montreal's Centaur Theatre, Ottawa's Great Canadian Theatre Company and the National Arts Center, and Calgary's Alberta Theatre Projects.
+She has since appeared in theatres across Canada including, Montreal's Centaur Theatre, Ottawa's Great Canadian Theatre Company and the National Arts Centre, and Calgary's Alberta Theatre Projects.
 Her stage roles included the 1993 production of Peter Cureton's Passages.

 She is sometimes credited as Suzanne Glover.
 She currently lives in Montreal, Quebec.